 Hi everyone!
-Sorry it's been a little while since I posted a recipe.
+Sorry it's been a little while since I posted a recipe, but I hope you like this fresh and easy Super Vitamin C Juice, inspired by my holiday.
 As you know I like to post bi-weekly, but the last few weeks I've been away from home meaning it's been rather complicated to access the internet or a kitchen for that matter.
 I'm glad to report though, that I may have found a way around this problem.
 For now.
 More about that soon...

 Firstly, I wanted to tell you a teeny tiny bit about my week on the island of Curaçao or Curadise as I like to call it.
 If you've been following me on instagram, you know I enjoyed lots of gorgeous and fresh juices whilst I was there.
 Honestly, I can tell you that they were all as tasty and refreshing as they looked!

 You'll be glad to hear though that those delicious juices formed only a tiny part of our wonderful time on Curaçao.
 I mean the warm and friendly people, the fun music, the vibrant atmosphere and those magnificent beaches were actually what made our stay unforgettable.
 It's such a special island; I can wholeheartedly recommend a visit :).

 Now on to what you really want to know about: THE FOOD.
 Well, to be perfectly honest, it was a little bit hit and miss :(.
 On the downside, the island is really set up for tourists meaning that most restaurants serve burgers, hot dogs, French fries, fried chicken etc. Though there is a thriving local food culture, my impression was that the plant-based dishes that formed part of my mother's childhood, have made way for the traditional dishes that were previously only eaten on special occasions and are mostly meat and fish based.
 I guess it's where the demand is; so sadly this means vegetarianism and veganism are not (yet :)) mainstream.